citizenfx/fivem-docs/content/docs/server-manual/setting-up-a-tebex-store.md

 The community built [Tebex server wrapper][tebex-fivem-server-wrapper] enables you to connect your Tebex store to your gameserver. <br>It makes it easier to give players rewards and perks and simplifies the setup of your Tebex Store.

 After setting up packages on your Tebex Store and within the wrapper itself, all you need to do is get your players to run <b>/redeem [Transaction ID]</b> and the wrapper will give the player their purchase(s).

 ### FiveM Server Wrapper Installation

 1. [Download the wrapper][tebex-download-wrapper]
-2. Extract the wrapper to your resource folder.
-<br>You need to remove '-main' from the end of the folder name.<br>
-The folder within your resources directory should be called '<b>nass_serverstore</b>'
+2. Extract the wrapper to your resource folder (You need to remove '-main' from the end of the folder name, the folder within your resources directory should be called '<b>nass_serverstore</b>')
 3. Import the <b>codes.sql</b> to your database
 4. Add  ‘<b>ensure nass_serverstore</b>’ in your <b>server.cfg.</b>
 5. Add the game server command below to each package you’d like to set up with the wrapper:
-<br><br>
-`purchase_package_tebex {"transid":"{transaction}", "packagename":"{packageName}"}`
+<code>purchase_package_tebex {"transid":"{transaction}", "packagename":"{packageName}"}</code>
-<br><br>
-Do not change the variables on this command, use it exactly as shown above.<br>You’ll need to add it as a command that executes ‘When the package is purchased’.
+<br>You’ll need to add it as a command that executes ‘When the package is purchased’.<br>
-Additionally, press the ‘Settings’ icon next to the command and set the Require Player to be Online option to ‘Execute the command even if the player is offline’.
+Additionally, press the ‘Settings’ icon next to the command and set the Require Player to be Online option to ‘Execute the command even if the player is offline’.<br>
-6. Press ‘Update’ at the bottom of the Edit Package page to confirm the changes made.
+Now press ‘Update’ at the bottom of the Edit Package page to confirm the changes made.<br>
-7. Setup your packages within the wrapper itself - you can do this within the <b>config.lua</b> inside the wrapper’s script folder on your server.
+At this point you can setup your packages within the wrapper itself - you can do this within the <b>config.lua</b> inside the wrapper’s script folder on your server.
 <br>
 All you need to do is get your players to run /redeem [Transaction ID] on your server when they've made their purchase.<br>
 The transaction ID will be sent to the players email adress after a purchase is made on your store.